davidc789/sow/readme.md

 - `readme.md`: This file
 - `model.py`: Implements the core model and simulation objects.
 - `explore.ipynb`: An interactive notebook featuring some of the experiments.
 - `out`: The output folder for storing program outputs.
+Create it if it does not exist yet.